res15-opengl/res15-opengl/README.md

 In here, you'll find the example projects for the _Realtime or it Didn't Happen_ workshop, held at [Resonate 2015][res15] by Arturo Castro ([@arturoc][arturoc], James Acres ([@jacres][jacres]), and Tim Gfrerer ([@tgfrerer][tgfrerer]).

+# Installation

+Clone this repository into your `openFrameworks/apps` directory.

 ## Structure

 Each example exists in two versions: